gaehlerm/SoftwareEngineering/README.md

 The first half of the books seems more or less ok, the second half needs some serious reworking.

 Things to write:
+-	Write more exercises.
+This is what Pearson wants.
+But I don't know how to always write code examples.
+Not to talk about using the copilot.
 -	What is architecture?
 Or leave this chapter away all together?
 Read book "Fundamentals of Software Architecture"?
 -	Domain driven design -> reread the book.
 What in the book is about DDD and what are other topics like destillation?
 DDD distilled may help to get the essence.
 -	Write some more about everything.
 Some chapters are really short.